co-founder, Collective Culture

 In 2018 Keesha worked at BAND Gallery and Culture Centre as a programming coordinator.
 Between 2016 - 2017 she was a tv host for an unreleased show on VICELAND Canada.
 Her writing has been published in Subversions: a Journal of Feminist Queries and Sophomore Magazine.

-From May 2015 - May 2017 Keesha produced six projects for Sophomore Magazine as a content developer, video editor and writer.
-These projects included: Just Listen, an original web series she executive produced, directed, edited, and hosted; Girls with Curls, an interview series she directed, produced and modelled in; The Dirt on Denim; Taking a Moment; Like Mother, Like Daughter; New Africa; and Yes Yes Nino Brown.
+From May 2015 - May 2017 Keesha produced six projects for Sophomore Magazine as a content developer, video editor, and writer.
+These projects included: Just Listen, an original web series she executive produced, directed, edited, and hosted; Girls with Curls, an interview series she directed, produced and modeled in; The Dirt on Denim; Taking a Moment; Like Mother, Like Daughter; New Africa; and Yes Yes Nino Brown.

 She graduated with a Bachelor of Arts, majoring in Women's Studies from Concordia University in 2016.
 In September 2019 she will be attending Humber's Film and Multiplatform Storytelling program.